Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 02: Two Pointers.md

 pair_with_targetsum([3, 3], 6)//[0, 1]
 ````

-- The time complexity of the above algorithm will be `O(N)`, where `‘N’` is the total number of elements in the given array.
+- The time complexity of the above algorithm will be `O(N)`, where `N` is the total number of elements in the given array.
-- The space complexity will also be `O(N)`, as, in the worst case, we will be pushing `‘N’` numbers in the HashTable.
+- The space complexity will also be `O(N)`, as, in the worst case, we will be pushing `N` numbers in the HashTable.
 ## Remove Duplicates (easy)
 https://leetcode.com/problems/remove-duplicates-from-sorted-array/